 The Moro Reflex is involuntary movement of arms and legs in newborns.
 Almost all newborns have it, and though it’s natural, the Moro Reflex can disrupt your baby’s sleep, which they need a lot of.
 Swaddling holds your baby’s limbs in place to prevent the Moro Reflex and help your baby sleep.

 Leave Wiggle Room When Swaddling:

 Even though your baby should be snug as a bug in their swaddle, leave enough “wiggle room” for breathing and so that they can move their hips.
 Swaddling too tightly around your little one’s hips can lead to problems later.

 When Do I Stop Swaddling My Baby?

-You should stop swaddling your baby when they can roll over from back to front, which typically happens around the 2-month mark.
+You should stop swaddling your baby when they can roll over from back to front, which typically happens between 4 and 6 months.
 Swaddling your baby after that point can lead to injury, suffocation, and worse because if your baby rolls over while swaddled, they may become tangled in the swaddle or not be able to roll back over.

 If you’re struggling with your baby’s sleep, take this free sleep assessment and get a personalized plan that will help you get your baby’s sleep back on track.

 Swaddling is great because it keeps your newborn warm, but sometimes your baby gets a bit too warm.
 That said, even if your baby isn’t rolling over, unswaddle if you see your baby’s overheating.
 Signs your baby is overheating can include the following: